M4riosDev/review-website/readme.md

 ```
 This block is only required on Nginx.

-For Apache use a .htaccess file:
+For Apache create a .htaccess file and add:

-nginx
-Copy code
 ErrorDocument 404 /404.php

 ErrorDocument 500 /500.php